 The relationship between survey average bottom temperature and catchability that was previously included in this assessment was removed because it was estimated to be almost non-existent.
 However, flathead sole are thought to move in relation to the cold pool.
 It may be that average summer bottom temperature was not a sufficient measure of flathead sole behavior with respect to the cold pool.
 Other variables could be explored, and the data could be explored further to see if the temperature measured at the haul level is correlated with the magnitude of survey catches for flathead sole.
 The VAST software package (Thorson and Barnett 2017) is a promising avenue because it provides sophisticated capabilities to explore such relationships, and has already been used to explore the effect of the cold pool on the distribution of EBS species (Thorson 2019).

-In addition, it is thought that some mid-identification of Bering flounder and flathead sole occur, but also Bering flounder are thought to be found in colder, more northern areas.
+In addition, it is thought that some mis-identification of Bering flounder and flathead sole occur, but also Bering flounder are thought to be found in colder, more northern areas.
 The length-at-age data could be explored with respect to temperature at the time of each survey haul to see if a more effective way to separate the morphologically similar congeners is by area or haul, rather than by species identification.
 It is not actually known that Bering flounder are a different species than flathead sole (pers. comm.
 Ingrid Spies).

 Estimation of natural mortality and mean catchability, perhaps with development of a prior for each of these two parameters could be explored in future assessments to better represent uncertainty in biomass and management quantities.
 Uncertainty bounds are small in the current and likely overstate our knowledge of stock status.